Woody Harrelson filmography

 Woody Harrelson is an American actor who made his film debut as an uncredited extra in Harper Valley PTA (1978).
 His breakthrough role was as bartender Woody Boyd on the NBC sitcom Cheers (1985–1993), which garnered Harrelson a Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series from a total of five nominations.
 He would later reprise the character in other television shows, such as Frasier and The Simpsons.
 In 1992, Harrelson starred opposite Wesley Snipes in White Men Can't Jump.
 He then appeared in the Oliver Stone-directed Natural Born Killers (1994) alongside Tommy Lee Jones and Robert Downey Jr. For his performance as free-speech activist Larry Flynt in The People vs. Larry Flynt (1996) he was nominated for a Golden Globe Award for Best Actor and an Academy Award for Best Actor.
+In Harrelson's own words, The People vs. Larry Flynt is his favorite movie he's made and the best movie he's made.
 He next appeared in The Thin Red Line (1998).

 From 1999 to 2000, Harrelson acted in the Broadway revival of The Rainmaker.
 He then had a minor role in the 2003 comedy Anger Management.
 From 2005 to 2006, Harrelson played Rev. Shannon in a London production of Tennessee Williams' The Night of the Iguana.
-His next film role was as hit-man Carson Wells in the Coen brothers-directed No Country for Old Men (2007), which won the Academy Award for Best Picture.
+His next film role was as bounty hunter Carson Wells in the Coen brothers-directed No Country for Old Men (2007), which won the Academy Award for Best Picture.
 That year he also portrayed physician Robert O. Wilson in the documentary Nanking.
 In 2008, Harrelson starred opposite Will Ferrell in Semi-Pro and Will Smith in Seven Pounds.
 His work in The Messenger (2009) garnered him an Independent Spirit Award for Best Supporting Male.
 He then starred in Zombieland (2009), later returning to the franchise in Zombieland: Double Tap (2019).